AntonioGSC/MyBankAPI-BootcampIGTI/README.md

+## Informações para execução:
-use npm install express
+- use npm install express
-use npm install winston
+- use npm install winston
-use nodemon or node index.js
+- use nodemon or node index.js